 1. This is pretty self-explanatory.
 Details of the property are provided together with the amount of the offer.
 Item D. will determine the length of the escrow period.

 3. Item A. is the amount of the good faith deposit, usually 3% of the purchase price, which will need to be delivered to escrow within 3 days of acceptance of the contract by both sides.
-Item C. refers to the amount of the loan.
-Item D. is the balance of the loan which will be part of the closing costs.
-Items H and I. If you are getting a loan then these are the contingencies which will allow you to cancel the contract should you a) after a good faith effort be unable to get a loan or b) cancel or re-negotiate the contract should the home not appraise.
-17 days used to be enough time to get loan approval, but in today’s tight lending environment, it can sometimes be difficult to meet this timeline.
-Generally sellers are aware of this and may be amenable to a few days extension.
+Item C. is checked if it is an all cash offer.
+Item D. is the amount of the loan.
+Item F. is the balance of the loan which will be part of the closing costs.
+Items I and J. If you are getting a loan then these are the contingencies which will allow you to cancel the contract should you a) after a good faith effort be unable to get a loan or b) cancel or re-negotiate the contract should the home not appraise.
 Cash buyers usually waive these two contingencies.

 8. Item B.2.
 The stove and refrigerator boxes would be checked if the buyer would like to keep them.
 Item B.3.
 Here is where a buyer would request additional items they would like.
 Item C. If a buyer particularly does not want items left then they would be entered here.

 14. Item B. The standard time period per the contract for the buyer to conduct his or her inspections is 17 days.
 To make the offer stronger it is advisable to lower the time period to 7 to 10 days,

 21. Item B. Liquidated damages.
 This limits the amount of damages a buyer will have to pay in case of default, which is a maximum of 3% of the purchase price.

 22. Mediation/Arbitration.
 It is highly advisable to sign this section as it avoids expensive lawsuits in case of default by either party.